scorebet/jacoco-coverage-report/README.md

 * **Required** Path to the coverage file that contains the previous coverage results.
 If file is missing, it will create that file and write the coverage result.

 `decrease_threshold`
 * Threshold for acceptable coverage.
-If coverage fells below (`previous-coverage` - `decrease-coverage`), it wont fail this step but generates an output saying that it coverage failed.
+If coverage fells below (`previous-coverage` - `decrease-coverage`), it wont fail this step but generates an output saying that the coverage failed.

 `coveralls_url`
-* The url for coveralls which is displayed as part of the report within the pull request.
+* The coveralls url which is displayed as part of the report within the pull request.

 ### Outputs